moreh-dev/moreh-2024docs/overview/Overview.md

 ![](img_ov/ap_1.png)

-In the era of artificial intelligence, significant GPU clusters and effective GPU parallelization are required for training and inference of large-scale models such as Large Language Models(LLMs) and Large Multimodal Models(LMMs).
+In the era of artificial intelligence, training and inference of large-scale models such as Large Language Models (LLMs) and Large Multimodal Models (LMMs) require substantial GPU clusters and effective GPU parallelization.

-Common AI frameworks used with NVIDIA currently require AI engineers to manually adjust parallelization based on model size, complexity, and available GPU or cluster sizes.
-This process is time-consuming and often takes several weeks.
+Current mainstream AI frameworks, often used alongside NVIDIA, require AI engineers to manually adjust parallelization based on the size and complexity of the model, as well as the available GPU size or cluster.
+This process is time-consuming and can often take several weeks.

-The MoAI Platform provides automatic parallelization through the Moreh AI compiler, optimizing GPU resources based on the size of specific AI models and GPU clusters.
-Through automatic parallelization, model training, which typically takes weeks in an NVIDIA environment, can be dramatically shortened to approximately 2-3 days.
+- The MoAI platform offers automatic parallelization through the Moreh AI compiler, which optimizes GPU resources based on the size of a specific AI model and GPU cluster.
+- Automatic parallelization can drastically reduce the training time for models that typically take weeks in NVIDIA environments (platforms) to approximately 2-3 days.